Tutorial Tuesday (Individual Style)

 J: So all the “fall” kits are really hard for you, Got it!
 It’s funny though… I don’t love orange or yellow, but I LOVE scrapping autumn photos.
 While we’re talking about colour, do you have a green thumb?

 R: I have a BROWN thumb.
 LOL.
 No matter how hard I try.
-Things go great for the first few weeks, but then always seem to take a turn…in the wrong direction.
+Things go great for the first few weeks, but then always seem to take a turn

 J: I love growing plants, indoors and out.
 I get lots of compliments for my flowerbeds, and it’s a good feeling.
 Do I love the workload spring and fall?
 Not so much.
 What’s the best compliment you’ve ever received?